 - Supreme Master First Class

 Players who are familiar with how CS:GO ranks worked in the previous iteration of the game will easily understand what each of the competitive ranks means.
+The majority of players are typically found in the Silver and Gold Nova ranks, reflecting the overall distribution.

-Players at the Master Guardian level possess significant experience and advanced game mechanics, positioning them just below the professional tier.
-Reaching the Master Guardian Elite rank is an impressive milestone as well, often motivating players to consider advancing towards the CS2 pro scene.
 The Supreme Master rank is just below Global Elite, requiring not only skill but also support and luck to reach.
 The Supreme Master First Class rank represents the peak of player skill, with factors like luck and community support playing a crucial role in achieving it.
-The Global Elite rank remains the highest achievement a player can attain, symbolizing exceptional skill and dedication.
-Keep in mind, however, that even some of the pros don’t have The Global Elite in their CS profile.
+The Global Elite rank remains the highest rank a player can attain, symbolizing exceptional skill and dedication.
+Keep in mind, however, that even some of the pros don’t have the Global Elite in their CS profile.

 Why Are There Two Ranking Systems in CS2?